FRom the pRL / translated work (JAPANESE) / C20TH / asia / japan

 - Possible Pairings (Lang and Lit): Dilbert cartoons; Alison Wright photography; I, Daniel Blake by Ken Loach; HSBC adverts.

 Modern living has brought all kinds of conveniences and benefits to people all around the world – but what has been lost as a consequence of modernisation?
+In The Elephant Vanishes stories, urbanisation and commercialism have supplanted older ways of living.
 Murakami paints a picture of a cosy and safe world; yet it’s also a corporate, sterile world whose inhabitants are bereft of feeling, purpose and companionship.

 - Field of Inquiry: Culture, Community and Identity

-- Global Issue: the effects of loneliness and isolation
+- Global Issue: problems of loneliness and isolation

-- Possible Pairings (Lang and Lit): I, Daniel Blake by Ken Loach; The ‘Difficult Duchess’ Sun newspaper articles; Drop the ‘I’ Word web campaign.
+- Possible Pairings (Lang and Lit): I, Daniel Blake by Ken Loach; The ‘Difficult Duchess’ Sun newspaper articles; Drop the ‘I’ Word web campaign; Masculinities (Liberation Through Photography) Barbican Exhibition.

 Many of Murakami’s narrators are isolated from the world and at first it seems like this is by choice.
 Many are married and have comfortable, suburban lives.
 But gradually, we find out that many characters feel disconnected from their loved ones, especially their husbands, wives or partners.
 By revealing the neuroses and fears that lurk beneath the veneer of normality, Murakami implies a busy world where everyone is connected but, ironically, everyone is lonely.